dmichalopoulos/usf-model-api/README.md

    Forecasting web service in `/service/routers/sales_forecasting/test_router.py`

-In real life, `/src/usf_model_api`, `/models`, and `/service` would likely be completely separate repos (and each with their own dedicated unit and integration tests).
+In real life, `/src/usf_model_api`, `/models`, and `/service` would likely be completely separate repos (each with their own dedicated unit and integration tests).
 But for the purposes of this exercise, they are all packaged together here.

 ## Getting Started